Aquatic-Labs/Umbra-Mod-Menu/README.md

 # Changelog:
+### 1/17/2021 v2.0.0:
+- [ ] Complete rewrite of the mod menu.
+Functionality should be same as previous versions.
+- [ ] Keybinds no longer activate while chat is open.
+- [ ] Slightly improved Low resolution support.
+- [ ] Fixed Spawn Menu from missing things depending on when the menu was injected.
+- [ ] Fixed bug where Chest Item Menu and Item Menu were conflicting causing multiple features to stop working.
+- [ ] Sorted Item and Equipment lists by rarity.
+- [ ] Added a confirmation to Unlock All.
+- [ ] Added New Stage and Eclipse modes to Unlock All.
+- [ ] Updated Render Mobs to show new new mobs.
+- [ ] Added ability to charge purple zones instantly.
+- [ ] Added Variants to God Mode.
+  - Normal -> Dont take damage.
+  - Intangible -> Things pass through you.
+  - Regen -> Heal passed ALL the damage.
+  - Negative -> Allows youre health to go negative.
+  - Revive -> Revive whenever you die.
+-[ ] Replaced the Lobby Menu with the Settings Menu.
+Settings will be saved in between injections of Umbra Menu
+  - Change Width of all menus.
+  - Enable or Disable the keyboard navigation feature.
+  - Change the God Mode version.
+  - Keybinds Menu.
+Set Custom keybinds for mods.
+  - Reload the Menu.
+  - Reset Settings to Default.
+- [ ] Changed Text style (removed spaces between each letter).
+- [ ] Made button background darking so red item text is easier to read.

 ### 8/29/2020 v1.3.1:
 - [ ] Added Menu to change whats inside chests/equipment barrels.
 - [ ] Added Scrappers and Barrels to Interactables ESP.